skip to primary navigation skip to content

 Katie studied German as her undergraduate degree at the University of Chester and went on to work at an inclusive school in central Germany, before completing her PGCE Primary with a specialism in languages at the University of East Anglia.

-She has worked across Norfolk and Cambridgeshire as a KS1, LKS2 and UKS2 teacher and is currently Foreign Languages Lead at the University of Cambridge Primary School, establishing their foreign languages policies and curriculum from scratch.
+She has worked across Norfolk and Cambridgeshire as a KS1, LKS2 and UKS2 teacher and tutor for secondary languages, as well as Foreign Languages Lead, establishing foreign languages policies and curriculum in primary settings.

 Katie has taught German, Mandarin and Spanish at primary level and is learning Hungarian for personal interest.
 She has been involved in lesson studies regionally and internationally, including research on Content and Language Integrated Learning (CLIL) in primary education.